- Commentary for Plato’s Apology (21.3 mb, .pdf, 1st ed., 02Dec22)

 A note to college instructors:

-Because many collegiate Greek programs in the U.S. read the 35 OCT pages of the Apology at a pace of one OCT page per class in intermediate Greek, both the commentary and Greek-only pages in this volume have been formatted according to Burnet’s OCT so that readers and instructors alike can easily monitor their own progress.
+Since many intermediate Greek courses in the U.S. read the 35 OCT pages of the Apology at a pace of one OCT page per class (35 classes), both the commentary and Greek-only pages have been formatted according to Burnet’s OCT so that readers and instructors alike can easily monitor their progress.

-The 16 Daily Review boxes (one for each of the 1st 16 OCT pages) encourage the systematic review of principal parts for core words (2 verbs per OCT page, 32 all together) and relevant grammar topics.
-For example, δέομαι + gen., ἀκούω + gen., ἔχω + adv., and pf. γεγόνασι all occur on the 2nd OCT page (commentary pages 3-5) of the Apology, and so the Daily Review box encourages readers to review the principal parts and constructions below BEFORE they encounter them in the assignment:
+The 16 Daily Review Boxes (one for each of the 1st 16 OCT pages) encourage the systematic review of principal parts for core verbs (two verbs per OCT page, 32 verbs in all) and relevant grammar topics.
+For example, δέομαι + gen., ἀκούω + gen., ἔχω + adv., and pf. γεγόνασι all occur on the 2nd OCT page (commentary pages 3-5) of the Apology, and so the Daily Review box encourages readers to review the principal parts and constructions BEFORE they encounter the same verbs and constructions in the reading:

-The superscripts indicate the frequency of each form or construction and are included to encourage memorization.
-If readers know, for example, that the perfect of γίγνομαι occurs 23 times in the Apology, they will be more inclined to spend the time and learn the form.
+The superscripts indicate the frequency of each verb stem or construction and are included to encourage memorization.
+If readers know, for example, that the perfect of γίγνομαι occurs 23 times in the Apology, they will be more inclined to review and master the form immediately.